 Because of Iceland’s close proximity to the Arctic Circle, it’s the perfect place to take part in winter sports.
 Between December and April every year, large amounts of snow are guaranteed in most of the country.
-This gives locals and visitors the opportunity to ice skate, ice fish, ski and snowboard.
-It also means that sleds can be dusted off and huskies prepared, for dog sledding in Iceland.
+This gives locals and visitors the opportunity to go fishing in Iceland, to ice skate, go skiing or practice some snowboarding as well.

 Can you go Husky Sledding in Iceland?